exonum/exonum-doc/src/home/design-overview.md

   is impossible just now.
 To get more about anchoring, you may refer to [Anchoring service specification](../advanced/services/anchoring.md).

+As services are just a modules, they can be reused in the different Exonum projects.
+You may take a open-source services already written by the community, or open your service for other users.

 To get more how services may be written, you may refer to [Services section](../architecture/services).